mynlp/jigg/README.md

 #### Parallel processing

 In the help message above, we can see that `berkeleyparser` is implemented to be thread-safe.
 This means we can run Berkeley parser in parallel, which is not supported in the original software.
-The most of supported annotators in Jigg are implemented as thread-safe, meaning that annotation can be very efficient in multi-core environment.
+The most of supported annotators in Jigg are implemented as thread-safe, meaning that annotation can be very efficient in a multi-core environment.

 To perform parallel annotation, first prepare an input document (whatever you want to analyze).